 Moreover, the annual profit-sharing contribution goes directly to the 401 (k), this year the absolute dollar amount exceeded 12 months contribution.
 So the bonus money is not going towards our retirement.
 It should go to our next financial responsibility, i.e. our first home fund.

-Remember its one cent at a time, don’t you?
+Remember it’s one cent at a time, don’t you?
 Every bit helps.

 Now to state our goal clearly, we have to invest $10,000 for short-term, at most 2-3 years.
 The objective is to earn as much as possible keeping the capital preserved.